-Data integrity provides protection from a wide range of problems which involve data being mutated against the purposes of the system.
+Data integrity protects from a wide range of problems that involve data being mutated against the purposes of the system.
 Some potential problems include:

 Physical Accident - Bits of data sent over an imperfect medium can become corrupted.
 For example, a wireless signal could be lost temporarily, or a wire could experience a noisy electrical signal.